Arpita-deb/Departmental_store_analysis_in_R/README.md

     <img width="800" align='center' src="https://github.com/Arpita-deb/Departmental_store_analysis_in_R/assets/139372731/59032464-90c9-45a3-82f0-9110dd81e582.png"/>

-* Using TRIM function to remove the leading or trailing spaces from the texts.
+* Used TRIM function to remove the leading or trailing spaces from the texts.

 * Removed the Company name from Product_name using the combination of RIGHT, LEN and SEARCH function, and replaced original column with the new one.